SunBK201/OpenWrt-R4S-glibc/README.md

 # How to use

-You can use the [release version](https://github.com/SunBK201/OpenWrt-R4S-glibc/releases) directly.
+You can use the [release version](https://github.com/SunBK201/OpenWrt-R4S-glibc/releases) directly,

+or compile it yourself:

 ```bash
 bash compile.sh